 Unfortunately, due to limited resources and the significant global attention the Finnish education system is currently receiving, the Ministry of Education and Culture has been forced to limit our services to government-level visits (ministry representatives and parliamentary groups).

-However, as the Finnish system is rather decentralized, you can organize school visits directly with the local municipalities education authorities.
+As the Finnish system is rather decentralized, you can also organize school visits directly with the local municipalities education authorities.
 While the City of Helsinki receives such a large number of visitors every year that they are forced to turn down many interested delegations, it will be much easier to arrange the visit to a school in other cities nearby.
 There are also several companies that specialize in organizing tailor-made educational visits (for a fee).
 You can find them via googling.